Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 Generally, if your business is consistently profiting off of Utah’s economy, you’re doing business in the state.

 And how could we forget to mention taxes?
 Depending on how you’ve structured your LLC, you may have to pay certain business-related taxes in Utah.
-Without foreign qualification on file, the state won’t know how to tax you.
+Without a foreign qualification on file, the state won’t know how to tax you.
 Initially, this might seem like a good thing, but in the long run, it’ll likely end up in greater fines and penalties.
+It’s important to always stay on top of your LLC’s taxation requirements to avoid any unwelcome surprises.

 Could I be exempt from foreign qualifying in Utah?